db-ui/core/source/_patterns/01-elements/buttons/_buttons.md

 #### SCSS (recommended)

-Extend the width placeholders in case that you don't want the default (content-length sized): `%width-Full`
+Extend the width placeholders in case that you don't want the default (content-length sized): `%width-full`

 #### HTML attribute